4 tips on how to survive and coparent during the holidays

 Photo of three children in santa hats.
 Are you worried about coparenting during the holidays?
 Sparrow Counseling in Birmingham, AL can help you navigate the holidays with your coparent.

 It will take time for you and your children to come up with new traditions, but slowly put some new traditions in place.
 Kids love having an anchor like a tradition they can hold onto as a memory.
 When kids make a new tradition they are finding meaning and hope in the new normal, and that is a good thing.
 Often kids will remember the old traditions and will still want to do them.
 As best you can, be OK with that.
 It was their family that enjoyed those traditions.
-If your kids always loved going to your in-laws house on a certain holiday, because that was the family tradition, can you let them continue that tradition for them?
+If your kids always loved going to your in-laws’ house on a certain holiday, because that was the family tradition, can you let them continue that tradition for them?
 Also, become flexible in when you celebrate the holiday.
 Holidays are just days.
 You can celebrate it any time you want.
 Be creative.

 • Be flexible.
 Be flexible.
 Be flexible.

 • Kids love old traditions.
-Its an anchor to their past.
+It’s an anchor to their past.

 • Help create new traditions.
-Its an anchor to the future.
+It’s an anchor to the future.

-Don’t try and out gift each other.
+Don’t try and out-gift each other.

-• Don't try and out gift each other.
+• Don't try and out-gift each other.

 • Make memories with your kids.
 Don't feel the pressure to buy expensive gifts.